mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "You sat and watched while he burned this place to the ground.
 Casra, Kipnu: they might have survived if you had told us what Ramne was going to do.
 But you betrayed your right to be trust long ago when you banded with him."

 The third person intervened.
-A woman's voice, bold and sweet as Rudjanese bread.
+A woman's voice, bold and sweet.
+Like Rudjanese bread.
 "Setre, what if thi's telling the truth?
 Ramne could ruin everything we've built."

 "This is fearmongering, Fanla.
 To make us easy targets.
 Look," she pointed to hae eyes, dimly blue in the darkness.
 It reminded me that thi was still vulnerable to death.
 "Thi is an addict.
 Ginnu was sent here to take all the kanosin Ramne couldn't carry from the fire."

 "And what of your kaln?
-Thi brought hae here too, didn't thi?"
+Thi brought hae here safe and sound."

 "A token of false trust to bring our guard down."